Collegiate Recovery Program

 One-on-one SMART Family/Friends support is available for students who know someone in or seeking recovery or struggling with addiction.

-Aztecs for Recovery (AFR), the student recovery community at SDSU, is a registered student organization open to all SDSU students (undergraduate, graduate, and professional).
+Recovery at State (RAS), the student recovery community at SDSU, is a registered student organization open to all SDSU students (undergraduate, graduate, and professional).

 There are no restrictions on membership - persons struggling with or in recovery from addiction and compulsive behaviors of all types are welcome (alcohol and substance use as well as addiction to gambling, social media, food, sex, etc.).